Changes to the NDSS

 Eligibility expansion for all people with type 1 diabetes to access subsidised CGM and Flash GM products through the NDSS

-During the recent federal election campaign, the Government committed to provide subsidised access to continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM) technology for all people living with type 1 diabetes.
+• Access to subsidised continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM) products through the NDSS is expanding to include all people with type 1 diabetes.

 Previous important announcements